 As a Partner at Tyler & Bursch, Jen most enjoys using her writing and research skills to ensure a positive impact for her clients while helping to train young lawyers.
 So much of practicing law is realizing what the client’s ultimate goal is in a given situation and finding a way to get there in the most cost-effective way possible.
 While finishing her law degree, Jennifer earned numerous awards for academic achievement, excellence in moot court competitions, and brief writing.
 During this time, she also worked as a law clerk for Robert Tyler.
-Jennifer also helped found Advocates for Faith and Freedom, and has litigated religious liberty lawsuits since receiving her law degree.
+Jennifer also helped found Advocates for Faith and Freedom while litigating religious liberty lawsuits nationwide.
 Jennifer has made numerous radio and television appearances, including CNN, FoxNews, and TBN.
 She has been quoted in the Los Angeles Times, New York Times, and the San Francisco Chronicle, in addition to various other publications.
 Along with Robert Tyler, Jennifer is the co-author of a law review article advocating the application of First Amendment principles in religious land use cases.
 “The Application of Prior Restraint: An Alternative Doctrine for Religious Land Use Cases” has been published by the University of Toledo.

-Jen is a mom to two adorable little kids who take up the majority of her free time.
-When she has some left, she loves to read anything she can get her hands on, travel with her family, and watch the San Francisco 49ers.
+Jen is a mom to two adorable little kids and a wife to her supportive husband.
+She loves to read anything she can get her hands on, travel with her family, and watch the San Francisco 49ers.
+She and her family attend Calvary Chapel Murrieta.

 - Civil Litigation